V4Fire/Client/src/core/component/decorators/component/README.md

 ### [inheritAttrs = `true`]

-If true, then the component input properties that aren't registered as props will be attached to a component node as attributes.
+If set to true, any component input properties not registered as props will be attached to the component node as attributes.

-This parameter can be inherited from the parent component.
+This parameter may be inherited from the parent component.

 ```typescript
 import iData, { component, prop } from 'components/super/i-data/i-data';